Sudanese nomadic conflicts: 2008

-Fighting in 2008 between the Misseriya and the Rizeigat tribes claimed around 70 lives.
+Clashes between the Misseriya and the Rizeigat tribes in 2008 resulted in about 70 deaths.

 2009

 May

-Early 2009 saw several instances of fighting between nomadic tribes in Sudan which killed around 900 people, mainly women and children, in the south of the country.
-On 26 May 2008 a large scale clash occurred between the Misseriya and the Rizeigat tribes when 2,000 Rizeigat men, mounted on horses and 35 vehicles, attacked a group of Misseriya near to the village of Meiram.
-Sudanese police attempted to intervene and establish a buffer zone between the tribes but as they were doing so were attacked by around 3,000 Rizeigat horsemen.
-The attack killed 75 police officers, 75 from the Rizeigat tribe and between 89 and 109 from the Misseriya.
+In early 2009, several incidents of tribal fighting in southern Sudan killed about 900 people, most of them women and children.
+On 26 May 2008, a large-scale clash took place near the village of Meiram, when about 2,000 Rizeigat men mounted on horses and supported by 35 vehicles attacked a group of Messiria.
+Sudanese police attempted to intervene by establishing a buffer zone, but were themselves attacked by an estimated 3,000 Rizeigat horsemen.
+Casualties included 75 police officers, 75 members of the Rizeigat tribe, and between 89 and 109 from the Messiria.

-The interior minister, Ibrahim Mahmoud Hamad, has pledged to bring those responsible for the fighting to justice and to take steps to disarm civilians.
-The United Nations Mission in Sudan, which earlier in May deployed 120 peacekeepers to Jonglei state to prevent tribal conflict, is also investigating.
-In the meantime Sudanese authorities have asked both tribes to move at least 5 km from each other to avoid fresh outbreaks of fighting.
-Whilst fighting in the area appears to have calmed down, the situation remains tense and there are concerns over security for the February national general election.
+The interior minister, Ibrahim Mahmoud Hamad, pledged to bring those responsible to justice and announced steps to disarm civilians.
+The United Nations Mission in Sudan (UNMIS), which had deployed 120 peacekeepers to Jonglei state earlier in May to prevent tribal violence, also began an investigation.
+Sudanese authorities instructed both tribes to maintain a distance of at least 5 km from each other to avoid further clashes.
+Although fighting in the area subsided, tensions remained, raising concerns about security ahead of the national elections scheduled for February national general election.